-Verizon, AT&T begin blocking Android tethering appsAlex Wagner - Deputy Managing Editor, News Desk
+Verizon, AT&T begin blocking Android tethering appsAlex Wagner - Editorial Director of News and Content

 AT&T has been cracking down on unauthorized tethering for some time now, but recently both it and Verizon took things a step further in an attempt to get Android users to sign up for official tethering plans.
 Reports have been flying in that both Verizon and AT&T customers are now unable to install many of the popular tethering apps, like PdaNet, on the Android Market in an effort to deter folks from tethering their smartphone without paying extra to do so.
 The ability to tether (officially, that is) normally runs about $20 a month, but downloading one of these apps allows a user to avoid paying that extra fee.
 The good news is that, at least for the time being, T-Mobile and Sprint customers are still able to install these tethering apps without a problem.